 Trainees starting in programme in August 2015, and those transferring from earlier versions of the curriculum, will use the Nuclear Medicine curriculum approved by the GMC in 2014.
+The 2014 curriculum was updated in October 2016 with administrative changes to clarify the route to registration in Clinical Radiology.
 Trainees who are not transferring to the new curriculum should continue to use the 2010 curriculum.

 Previous versions of the curriculum are no longer available online but copies can be requested from firstname.lastname@example.org.